 First, find your plan contribution rate (the contribution rate stated in your plan) in Column A of the table.
-Then, read across to the rate under Column B. Enter the rate from Column B in step 4 of the Deduction Worksheet for Self-Employed on this page.
+Then, read across to the rate under Column A. Enter the rate from Columnin step 4 of the Deduction Worksheet for Self-Employed on this page.

 Example.
 You are a sole proprietor with no employees.
 If your plan's contribution rate is 10% of a participant's compensation, your rate is 0.090909.
-Enter this rate in step 4 of the Deduction Worksheet for Self-Employed on this page.
+Enter this rate on step 4 of the Deduction Worksheet for Self-Employed on this page.